If you are a federal employee with mental health conditions, you’re probably thinking about your financial future.

 We apply that knowledge to provide effective legal representation to our clients.
 We are passionate about helping federal employees struggling with mental health conditions navigate the system and get the benefits they deserve.

-When you contact us for a free consultation, we will take the time to listen to your concerns.
+When you contact us for your consultation, we will take the time to listen to your concerns.
 We’ll answer your questions and explain your legal options.